-This week is International Compost Awareness Week, and local people are urged to find out about how they can compost their food waste.
+Next week (May 7-13) is International Compost Awareness Week, and local people are urged to find out about how they can compost their food waste.

 More and more Wandsworth residents are embracing composting and the council runs special offers on home composting containers, and offers information and advice on home composting and garden waste shredders.

-Community organisations and groups of neighbours are also encouraged to apply for funding through the Wandsworth Grant Fund for local composting projects.
-The council has already funded the Wandsworth Composting Project set up by the Wendelsworth Residents Association, Wandsworth Environment Forum and the Western Riverside Waste Authority.
+It is also providing funding through the Wandsworth Grant Fund for a composting project run by a partnership of the Wendelsworth Residents Association, Wandsworth Environment Forum and the Western Riverside Waste Authority.

-It will be holding training sessions across the borough during the summer Find out more by contacting the Wandsworth Composting Project on 07980 095 152, or email email@example.com.
+Advice and information sessions about composting in general and “hot” composting in particular are scheduled for early July.
+Find out more about by contacting the Wandsworth Composting Project on 07980 095 152, or email firstname.lastname@example.org.

-Composting provides a peat- and chemical-free way of fertilising gardens, containers and house plants.
-It diverts food waste away from rubbish bags, so helping to save council tax payers’ money through reducing disposal charges, and helps reduce the environmental problem of soil deterioration.
+Composting provides peat- and chemical-free way of fertilising gardens, containers and house plants.
+It diverts food waste away from rubbish bags, so helping to save council tax payers’ money through reducing disposal charges.

 Residents do not need a garden - they can compost on a balcony or even in their kitchen.